 - Relief Valve and Dedicated Shut-off Valve: A relief valve helps to vent pressure inside the tank of the heater.
 A shut-off valve turns off the water supply to the heater, without removing water service to the rest of the house.

 Again, these are just some of the more common requirements for a water heater in a garage.
-Confer with your local code enforcement office before installing your water heater.
+Check with your local code enforcement office before installing your water heater.

 Will My Water Heater Freeze in the Garage?